StoiridhProject/Stoiridh-Qbs-Tools/README.md

-# Stòiridh Qbs Configuration
+# Stòiridh Qbs Tools

-Stòiridh Qbs Configuration is a toolset for Qbs-based projects to make easier the creation, the configuration, and the installation of your projects.
+Stòiridh Qbs Tools is a toolset for Qbs-based projects to make easier the creation, the configuration, and the installation of your projects.

-For more information about the project, you can cast a glance at the  [wiki](https://github.com/viprip/Stoiridh-Qbs-Configuration/wiki).
+For more information about the project, you can cast a glance at the  [wiki](https://github.com/viprip/Stoiridh-Qbs-Tools/wiki).

 ## Example